cran/exdex/README.md

 ### What does exdex do?

-The extremal index *θ* is a measure of the degree of local dependence in the extremes of a stationary process.
-The `exdex` package performs frequentist inference about *θ* using two types of methodology.
+The extremal index $\theta$ is a measure of the degree of local dependence in the extremes of a stationary process.
+The `exdex` package performs frequentist inference about $\theta$ using two types of methodology.

 One type ([Northrop, 2015](https://doi.org/10.1007/s10687-015-0221-5)) is based on a model that relates the distribution of block maxima to the